 Multispecies STRS Design Optimization

 Stratum boundaries of both otter and beam trawl survey optimizations generally separated the domain of the Chukchi Sea into two latitudinal sections split at roughly 69 and 70 degrees N latitude (Figure 2).
 The three-stratum otter trawl solution (Figure 2A) consists of two latitudinal boundaries at roughly 70 and 71 degrees N latitude.
-The four-stratum beam otter trawl solution (Figure 2B) shares the northern latitudinal boundary at 71 degrees N latitude but also adds a nearshore stratum in the southern part of the domain.
+The four-stratum otter trawl solution (Figure 2B) shares the northern latitudinal boundary at 71 degrees N latitude but also adds a nearshore stratum in the southern part of the domain.
 The three-stratum beam trawl solution (Figure 2C) has a southern stratum with a northern boundary at roughly 69 degrees N latitude and two inshore/offshore strata in the northern section of the domain.
 The four-stratum beam trawl solution (Figure 2D) is similar to the three-stratum beam trawl solution but two inshore/offshore strata in the southern section of the domain.

 Sampling densities for the otter trawl STRS designs were generally higher in the southern and central strata and less so in the northern strata.
 Sampling densities for the beam trawl solutions were proportional to stratum area.
 For the subsequent survey simulation section, the four-stratum solution for the beam trawl and the three-stratum solution for the otter trawl were used as the representatives of the STRS design in the survey simulations.